pvcraven/2017_web_security/source/final/kyann/index.rst

 New Features in JavaScript ES6 - Kyann
 ======================================

-There have been many new additions and changes made from JavaScript ES5 to ES6.
-Some of the changes that will be highlighted in this example will be constants, block-scope variables and functions, default parameter values, String Interpolation, Array Matching, Classes, Unicode with strings and Regular Expressions, binary and octal.
+EMSAScript 6, also know as "Harmony" and often shortened to ES6, is the sixth release of the language, and was released in June 2015.
+EMSAScript, or "ES" for short, is also general refered to as "JavaScript".
+There have been many new additions and changes made from JavaScript ES5 (the prevoius version) to ES6.
+Some of the changes that will be highlighted in this example will be constants, block-scope variables and functions, default parameter values, and string interpolation.
 Finally, there are several new built-in functions and formatting options.

 Constants
 ---------

 One of the new features of ES6 is the ability to use constant variables.
 A constant variable is one that cannot be assigned any new content.
-Instead of using the typical ``var`` to declare the variable, ``const`` is used.
+Instead of using the typical ``var`` to declare the variable, ``const`` is used. ``var`` was the only option available in ES5, which meant that any variable created in the code could be accessed from any other point in the code.

 .. code-block:: javascript